vigji/python-cimec-2023/README.md

 Python is an **open-source**, **high-level**, **multi-purpose** programming language.
 It offers tools for fast **manipulation of large matrices** and datasets (as MATLAB) and **powerful data aggregation** and statistics (as R), together with thousands of packages for **machine learning**, **visualizations**, simulations, hardware control, and many others.
 As a result, **a growing number of labs are adopting it for their workflows**.

 This course will start covering **the basics of Python usage** and build up from there to some **more advanced topics**.
-The aim is to bring participant up to speed using **Python to solve some of the day-to-day problems** we face in the lab.
+The aim is to bring participant up to speed using **Python to solve some of the problems** we face daily in the lab.
 People with some Python experience are welcome!
 You can help other students in the first part, and learn something useful in the later modules.

 <br/><br/>
 <br/><br/>